 As a first step, you should normally raise concerns with your immediate manager or their superior.
 This depends however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
-For example, if you believe that management is involved you should approach the Chief Executive(Headteacher), Director of Finance(Trustee) or Assistant Director(Trustee) (Internal Audit and Risk Management).
+For example, if you believe that management is involved you should approach the Chief Executive, Director of Finance, the Council's Monitoring Officer, or Assistant Director (Internal Audit and Risk Management).